Fairmont State University logo

 About Fairmont State University

-Fairmont State: From teacher training to a comprehensive university with over 80 degrees.
+From teacher training to a comprehensive university, Fairmont State empowers futures.

-Academically, Fairmont State is a vibrant hub offering over 80 baccalaureate degrees across vital fields such as business, computer science, education, engineering and technology, fine arts, liberal arts, national security and intelligence, political science, mathematics, and nursing and allied health administration.
-For those seeking advanced studies, graduate programs in architecture, education, teaching, business, and criminal justice provide further avenues for specialization and career advancement.
-With 3,200 students, it fosters a dynamic learning environment where opportunity and achievement are at the forefront of the student experience.
+Today, Fairmont State is a public university offering an impressive breadth of academic opportunities.
+Prospective students can explore over 80 baccalaureate degrees across diverse fields such as business, computer science, education, engineering and technology, fine arts, liberal arts, national security and intelligence, political science, mathematics, and nursing and allied health administration.
+For those seeking advanced studies, graduate programs are available in architecture, education, teaching, business, and criminal justice, preparing graduates for leadership roles and specialized careers.

 Key Highlights

-• Established in 1865 as West Virginia's first private normal school for teacher training.
+• Rooted in history as the first private normal school in West Virginia, established in 1865 for teacher training.

-• Home to Hardway Hall, its 1917 administration building, listed on the National Register of Historic Places since 1994.
+• Home to Hardway Hall, its historic administration building, which is listed on the National Register of Historic Places.

 Timeline